Art/Design and Technology at Flyford Flavell First School

 Key Stage One

-Children bake biscuits and design houses .
-They look at the work of Degas, Andy Warhol, Van Gogh and Poonac.
+Children being to learn about a range of famous artists and use their techniques to produce their own work in a similar style.
 They begin to learn how to plan a design or art project, think about the resources they need and then think reflect on the finished result.
 Children are encouraged to view a range of art work and share their thoughts.
 Do they like it?
 If so why?
 How does it make them feel?
 They begin to understand and respect other peoples’ thoughts and feelings about art.

 The children develop their artistic skills including sketching, colour mixing, painting and sculpting.
-They draw inspiration from a range of artists including LS Lowry, William Morris, Turner and David Hockney.
-They create their own interpretations of the work of artists that they have studied.
-Children design vehicles, using and applying their mathematical skills, based on their topic work and develop their analytical skills further.
-Children understand that people react differently to art, having their own personal likes or dislikes.
+They draw inspiration from a range of artists including Degas, Monet, Georgia O Keefe, Alma Thomas and Gwen John, Children design airborne 3d models linked to their topic of flight, using and applying their mathematical skills.
+Children begin to understand that people react differently to art, having their own personal likes or dislikes.

 Lower Key Stage Two